Next: Using pragma foreign_export for C, Previous: Using pragma foreign_export_enum for C, Up: Interfacing with C [Contents]

 Procedures whose determinism indicates that they cannot fail

-should not access SUCCESS_INDICATOR
+should not access SUCCESS_INDICATOR.

 Arguments whose mode is input